rgulli/Gulli-et-al_2020_Nat-Neuro/README.md

 ## Overview

-This directory hosts the data that was analyzed and included in Gulli, Duong, Corrigan, Doucet, Williams, Fusi & Martinez-Trujillo 2020, Nature Neuroscience.
+This directory hosts the data that was analyzed and included in Gulli, Duong, Corrigan, Doucet, Williams, Fusi & Martinez-Trujillo, Nature Neuroscience (in press).

 For code used to process and analyze this data, please email Roberto Gulli.